huangjien/devops-mcps/README.md

     // Environment variables are set in the container,
     // but can be overridden here if needed.
     "GITHUB_PERSONAL_ACCESS_TOKEN": "ghp_..."
-  }
+    // Azure variables are typically set in the container for Docker/SSE }
 }
 ```